 This inexpensive item is required for stringing your recurve bow without harming the bow parts.

+Choose one that is appropriate for your bow length and pull weight.
 Check that the stringer’s ends slide tightly over the limb endings of your bow.

 2. Wrap the String Around the Bow Tips